 The Strip would win Boock an NZ best drama script award, for an episode co-written with Kathryn Burnett.

 Boock followed The Strip by joining the creative team behind the highly-acclaimed Insiders Guide to Happiness.
-Created by then-Victoria University student Peter Cox, the show mixes matters earthly and metaphysical, as eight 20-something's lives are united by an accident.
+Created by Victoria University student Peter Cox, the show mixes matters earthly and metaphysical, as eight 20-something's lives are united by an accident.
 In 2005 Boock was nominated for the best script gong at the New Zealand Screen Awards.
 She was beaten out by fellow Happiness writer David Brechin-Smith.
 Smith's award was one of seven for the series, including best drama.
 The following year Boock was nominated for two more Kiwi scriptwriting awards for prequel show The Insiders Guide to Love.

 Boock's other TV work includes writing duties on five episodes of interactive series The Simon Eliot show, a stint as script consultant on bro'Town, and script editing duties on comedy-drama Burying Brian.